-NCA believes the "cure" for the four-year cohort graduation rate issue the Authority has identified is implementation of the graduation rate improvement plan, Exhibit 4, which this Authority praised in May 2016.
+NCA believes the "cure" for the four-year cohort graduation rate issue the Authority has identified is implementation of that graduation rate improvement plan, Exhibit 4, which this Authority praised in May 2016.
+This is a new and innovative graduation rate improvement plan prepared at the Authority Board's direction and with the guidance of Staff and NCA has demonstrated it is working - and the school should be allowed reasonable time to continue implementation.
 NCA should be given the chance to demonstrate success under the improvement plan prepared at the Authority's direction and praised by all of the Authority board members in May of this year.
 Below is an update on the success already seen from the school's implementation of the graduation rate improvement plan.

-With respect to measuring the school's progress in implementing that plan, NCA has proposed benchmarks of reaching 45% for 2016, 52% by December 2017, and 60+% by December 2018, but would welcome further discussion and review of those benchmarks in light of the new Federal regulations and the consideration of Nevada law relative to GED and Adult Ed students.
-Of course, as you know, if at any time during these three years the Authority believed that NCA was not demonstrating adequate improvement or there were another basis for closure, the Authority retains the ability and jurisdiction to again consider closure of the school.
+With respect to measuring the school's progress in implementing that plan, NCA is proposing the benchmark of reaching 49% by 2017 and 60+% by 2018, but would welcome further discussion and review of that benchmark or an interim benchmark in light of the new Federal regulations and the consideration of